-- Infrastructure will include the TSF and associated infrastructure including possible access roads and water management infrastructure including pipelines and a return water dam. - The infrastructure will cover a total area of up to 895 hectares. - Tailing deposition method to be used: cyclone deposition. - The height of the TSF is still being determined through the engineering designs however current design scope of the Nooitgedacht TSF is based on a height of 100m. - The TSF barrier system will be determined in consultation with the authorities and will be in compliance with relevant norms and standards for determination of liner requirements.
+• Infrastructure will include the TSF and associated infrastructure including possible access roads and water management infrastructure including pipelines and a return water dam.

+- The infrastructure will cover a total area of up to 895 hectares in addition to the pipelines as described above; - Tailing deposition method to be used: cyclone deposition. - The height of the TSF is still being determined through the engineering designs however current design scope of the Nooitgedacht TSF is based on a height of 100m. - The TSF barrier system will be determined in consultation with the authorities and will be in compliance with relevant norms and standards for determination of liner requirements.